voegelas/mariadb-plugin-saslauthd/README.md

 ldap_password: secret
 ```

 Check your setup with testsaslauthd.
-Example:

 ```
 unset HISTFILE